|

 the colours and design recognised by the FCI

-standard are red, sand and, since 1994 brindled,
+standard are red, sand and, since 1994 black brindled,

 we can appreciate that there are certainly more